 This has to be one of the most famous and renowned buildings of all time!
 It is set right in the heart of parliament square, making Big Ben and the Houses of Parliament extremely iconic and significant for the whole of Britain, if not the world.
 Big Ben, as we all know, is the clock tower located right next to the Houses of Parliament.
 The deep, thunderous chimes of Big Ben boom across the city every hour, and they are heard loud and clear by every single person.

-The Houses of Parliament, on the other hand, was home to the British Monarchs and is also often referred to as the ‘Palace of Westminster.’
+On the other hand, the Houses of Parliament was home to the British Monarchs and is also often referred to as the ‘Palace of Westminster.’

-Often described as the ‘eighth wonder of the world’ by many people, the Eden Project is a must-visit site that you shouldn’t miss during your trip to the UK.
+Many people describe the world’s eighth wonder, so the Eden Project is a must-visit site that you shouldn’t miss during your trip to the UK.
 It is situated in Cornwall, England, and is housed in tropical biomes that reside in a huge crater, covering an area as large as a total of 30 football pitches!

-It serves as an educational charity as well as a dramatic global garden that offers deep insight into how humankind is so heavily dependent on plant life.
+It serves as an educational charity and a dramatic global garden that offers deep insight into how humankind heavily depends on plant life.
 It is an absolutely stunning site that lets you experience all kinds of sights, smells, and feelings like nothing else can.

-More than that, though, they hold such a special place in the world is because they have witnessed very dramatic and important moments in English history.
-These cliffs are considered to be a sign of freedom, hope, security, and optimism.
+More than that, they hold such a special place in the world because they have witnessed very dramatic and important moments in English history.
+These cliffs are considered to signify freedom, hope, security, and optimism.

 The museum was opened back in 1759, becoming the third most popular museum in the world over time.
 What makes it such a must-visit landmark is the fact that the museum showcases documents and illustrations of every single story that took place in the history of culture and art.

-Also a part of the World Heritage Site, Canterbury Cathedral is one of the oldest as well as one of the most popular Christian structures located in England.
+Also a part of the World Heritage Site, Canterbury Cathedral is one of England’s oldest and most popular Christian structures.
 It was also a very important pilgrimage centre in Medieval England and held major political and religious significance during those times.
 Interestingly, the cathedral is often referred to as ‘England in Stone,’ mainly because of the way it is linked to the country’s history.

 It took six years to complete by the Roman Army and was later abandoned in 138 AD following Hadrian’s death, who was then replaced by a new emperor that came to power.

-There are plenty of attractions to visit in the area too, there are English castles, ruins and monuments galore.
-Visiting this are would work perfectly with a trip to Scotland or the Lake District.
+There are plenty of attractions to visit in the area, too; there are English castles, ruins and monuments galore.
+Visiting this area would work perfectly with a trip to Scotland or the Lake District.